 However, I wouldn’t recommend purchasing the subscription for $3 a month or whatever it is, because for that money, you could just pick up a Chromatic tuner from a company like Korg and be perfectly tuned up all of the time.

-Moreover, there are even better options out there for tuning your guitar, like guitar tuner pedals which fit right in on your pedalboard and are hooked right into your gear, that way it’s ready to go and you don’t need to pull out your phone or anything.
+Moreover, there are even better options out there for tuning your guitar, like guitar tuner pedals such as the Boss TU-2 (from Amazon) which fit on your pedalboard and are hooked into your gear, that way it’s ready to go and you don’t need to pull out your phone or anything.
+You also won’t have to worry about extraneous noises either.

 However, as the technology gets better and better all of the time, including the sensitivity of the microphones in our phones as well as the speakers, I’m sure that someday the opposite case will be true.